laravel/docs/logging.md

 <a name="configuring-the-papertrail-channel"></a>
 #### Configuring the Papertrail Channel

-The `papertrail` channel requires the `host` and `port` configuration options.
+The `papertrail` channel requires `host` and `port` configuration options.
+These may be defined via the `LOG_PAPERTRAIL_URL` and `LOG_PAPERTRAIL_PORT` environment variables.
 You can obtain these values from [Papertrail](https://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-php-apps/#send-events-from-php-app).

 <a name="configuring-the-slack-channel"></a>
 #### Configuring the Slack Channel

 The `slack` channel requires a `url` configuration option.
+This value may be defined via the `LOG_SLACK_WEBHOOK_URL` environment variable.
 This URL should match a URL for an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) that you have configured for your Slack team.

-By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `config/logging.php` configuration file by modifying the `level` configuration option within your Slack log channel's configuration array.
+By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this using the `LOG_LEVEL` environment variable or by modifying the `level` configuration option within your Slack log channel's configuration array.

 <a name="logging-deprecation-warnings"></a>
 ### Logging Deprecation Warnings

 PHP, Laravel, and other libraries often notify their users that some of their features have been deprecated and will be removed in a future version.
-If you would like to log these deprecation warnings, you may specify your preferred `deprecations` log channel in your application's `config/logging.php` configuration file:
+If you would like to log these deprecation warnings, you may specify your preferred `deprecations` log channel using the `LOG_DEPRECATIONS_CHANNEL` environment variable, or within your application's `config/logging.php` configuration file:

     'deprecations' => env('LOG_DEPRECATIONS_CHANNEL', 'null'),